oconnor663/bao/docs/spec.md

 sizes and offsets.
 If Bao supported longer streams in theory, implementations would need to handle more unrepresentable edge cases.
-(Though even with a 64-bit counter, the maximum _encoded_ file size can exceed 64 bits, and a perfect decoder implementation needs to seek twice to reach bytes near the end of max-size encodings.
-In practice the decoder returns an overflow error.)
+(Though even with a 64-bit counter, the maximum _encoded_ file size can exceed 64 bits, and a perfect decoder implementation would need to seek twice to reach bytes near the end of max-size encodings.
+In practice the reference implementation returns an overflow error in that unlikely case.)

 Implementations also need to decide how much storage overhead is reasonable.
-If the counter was 128 bits, it would still make almost no sense to allocate space for a 128-level tree.
-The recommended default would probably be to assume a maximum of 52 levels like today, but it would put the burden of choice on each implementation.
+If the counter were larger, it would still make almost no sense to allocate space for a larger tree.
+The recommendation would probably be to assume a maximum stack depth of 52 as we do now, but it would put the burden of choice on each implementation.

 ### Could a similar design be based on a different underlying hash function?